-Oftentimes the emphasis is on proxies to get around antibots.
+Oftentimes the emphasis is on proxies to get around antibots when trying to scale web scraping.
 But the logic of the scraper is important too.
 It is fairly intertwined.
 Using good quality proxies is surely important.
 If you use blacklisted proxies, even the best scraper logic will not yield good results.

 So really, it depends a lot on the target website.
 Most of the time, decent proxies combined with good crawling knowledge and accrual strategy should do the trick and deliver acceptable results.